flutter/website/src/codelabs/implicit-animations.md

 ### Animate color, borderRadius, and margin with AnimatedContainer

 This section contains a list of steps you can use to add an implicit animation to the [shape-shifting starter code][].
-  After the steps, you can also run the [shape-shifting complete][] example with the changes already made.
+After the steps, you can also run the
+[shape-shifting complete][] example with the changes already made.

 In the [shape-shifting starter code][], each property in the `Container` widget (`color`, `borderRadius`, and `margin`) is assigned a value by an associated function (`randomColor()`, `randomBorderRadius()`, and `randomMargin()` respectively).
-By using an `AnimatedContainer` widget, you can refactor this code to do the following:
+To refactor this code, use an `AnimatedContainer` widget to:

-* Generate new values for `color`, `borderRadius`, and `margin` whenever the user clicks the **Change** button.
+- Generate new values for `color`, `borderRadius`, and `margin` whenever the user clicks **Change**.
-* Animate the transition to the new values for `color`, `borderRadius`, and `margin` whenever they are set.
+- Animate the transition to the new values for `color`, `borderRadius`, and `margin` whenever they are set.

 #### 1. Add an implicit animation